ClusterCockpit/cc-doc/content/en/docs/explanation/authentication.md

   prefix
 * Parse token and check if it is valid.
 The Parse routine will also check if the token is expired.
-* If the option `validateUser` is set it will ensure the user object exists in the database and takes the roles from the database user
+* If the option `validate-user` is set it will ensure the user object exists in the database and takes the roles from the database user
 * Otherwise the roles are extracted from the roles claim
 * Returns a valid user object with AuthType set to AuthToken